goldloti2/simple-discord-bot/Update.md

 2022/10/25 music-dev branch - 2

-- search song info for respond is done
+- search music info for respond is done
 - class MusicPlayer
-  - coroutine new_play - add new song to queue
+  - coroutine new_play - add new music to queue
-    - search yt to response with song info
+    - search yt to response with music info
-  - coroutine search_yt - search song info
+  - coroutine search_yt - search music info
-    - search song info and put into download queue
+    - search music info and put into download queue

 2022/10/25 music-dev branch - 3

-- download song inside the queue is done
+- download music inside the queue is done
 - class MusicPlayer
-  - coroutine download_loop - wait queue and download song
+  - coroutine download_loop - wait queue and download music
     - loop forever and wait the queue
     - when queue has item, pop it out and download
   - coroutine terminate - terminate instance